climacell/devops-challenge/README.md

 * Permissions to the repository, where we can commit changes, and see that the pipeline was triggered and new docker was uploaded to the registry
 * url\ip of the deployed service - so we can check it over http

+**Note:** Make sure the solution is not opened to the public, but only to you and us.

 If time permits:
 Continue to CD as defined above.